open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented comprehensive response schemas**: Created response schemas for all API endpoints with OpenAPI metadata, mirroring the existing request schemas.
+These schemas are organized in the `src/schemas/responses` directory and include post, auth, media, and rate limit responses.
+- **Created SDK architecture**: Designed and implemented a modular SDK architecture consisting of three separate packages: `@crosspost/types` for shared type definitions, `@crosspost/near-simple-signing` for NEAR signature generation, and `@crosspost/sdk` for the main API client.
 - **Completed migration from Cloudflare Workers to Deno Deploy**
 - Switched from itty-router to Hono for HTTP routing
 - Replaced Cloudflare KV with Deno KV for token storage